rohitpaul1998/Buck-Wise/README.md

 # BuckWise 💰
 BuckWise is an iOS app designed and developed to help you keep track of your daily expenses.
-Why stress when you can buckwisely spend every month? ;)
+Why stress when you can buckwisely spend every month? ;) The development of this app can be broken down into 6 stages namely:
+- Sketching
+- Wireframing
+- Final design
+- Development
+- User testing
+- Go-Live

-## Sketches
+## Sketching
 Sketches for BuckWise have been roughly made for the understanding of the developer (which is me).
 Sketched a 4 page app that looks like this:

 Expenses view: